 Note: This schedule is based on a one-hour visit from an elected official.
 The available time your elected official has will vary, so be prepared to lengthen or shorten this schedule as needed.
-What you should strive to include in your site visit, regardless of how much time you have, is three things: 1) a brief tour of the school that highlights the innovative components of your community school; 2) a discussion with the principal, coordinator, and other key people including students, teachers/school staff, parents, and community partners on the impact of the community school.
+What you should strive to include in your site visit, regardless of how much time you have, is three things: 1) a brief tour of the school that highlights the innovative components of your Community School; 2) a discussion with the principal, coordinator, and other key people including students, teachers/school staff, parents, and community partners on the impact of the Community School.
 This can be achieved efficiently through a moderated panel discussion.
-This discussion should weave in your "ask" of the policymaker (e.g. continued/increased funding for certain programs; sponsoring legislation to fund and expand community schools, etc.); and 3) time for the elected official to ask questions and learn more about any particular aspects of the school and the community school strategy that interests them.
+This discussion should weave in your "ask" of the policymaker (e.g. continued/increased funding for certain programs; sponsoring legislation to fund and expand community schools, etc.); and 3) time for the elected official to ask questions and learn more about any particular aspects of the school and the Community School strategy that interests them.

-T1 Activity Time Activity 10:00 Elected Official/Staff arrives at the community school and is greeted by Principal, AM Coordinator, or another leadhost.
-10:05- Lead the Elected Official/Staff on a tour of the school.
-Choose areas that demonstrate the 10:15 impact of your community school on the academic, social, health and well being of your AM students.
-10:15- Introduce Elected Official/Staff to students.
-Ask them to talk about their experience at the 10:13 community school.
-AM community seriodi.
-10:30- Facilitate a discussion between Elected Official/Staff and school staff and parents.
-Ask 10:45 school staff and parents to share how the programs and initiatives housed at the AM community school helps their students/children/families.
-10:45- Ask the school Principal and Resource Coordinator to talk about school-wide improvement 11:00 attributable to the community school.
-Ask the resource coordinator to explain their vital role AM to lead coordination at the school site.
-Share your policy or funding "ask" with your elected 7 official that connects to what they saw during this site visit. , · Follow up with a thank you email.
+Time Activity 10:00 AM Elected Official/Staff arrives at the Community School and is greeted by Principal, Coordinator, or another lead host.
+10:05- 10:15 AM Lead the Elected Official/Staff on a tour of the school.
+Choose areas that demonstrate the impact of your Community School on the academic, social, health and well being of your students.
+10:15- 10:30 AM Introduce Elected Official/Staff to students.
+Ask them to talk about their experience at the Community School.
+10:30- 10:45 AM Facilitate a discussion between Elected Official/Staff and school staff and parents.
+Ask school staff and parents to share how the programs and initiatives housed at the Community School helps their students/children/families.
+10:45- 11:00 AM Ask the school Principal and Resource Coordinator to talk about school-wide improvement attributable to the community school.
+Ask the resource coordinator to explain their vital role to lead coordination at the school site.
+Share your policy or funding "ask" with your elected official that connects to what they saw during this site visit.
+Follow up with a thank you email.